We approach plasticity from a molecular, structural, functional and behavioral level and aim to understand;

-Of the various forms of plasticity, one unique form, and key interest in the group, is called ‘adult neurogenesis’, which refers to the birth of new neurons in an adult brain.
-We aim to comprehend;
+- One unique form of plasticity, and key interest in the group, is ‘adult neurogenesis’, which refers to stem cells that continue to produce new neurons in the adult brain.

 We focus on the hippocampus, amygdala, prefrontal cortex and hypothalamus, as these brain regions are not only involved in cognition, stress regulation and homeostasis, but also often affected in conditions of hormonal dysregulation, behavioral adaptation and diseases affecting our body and brain.